 Create an Ongoing Activity

 An Ongoing Activity must be tied to an Ongoing Notification.
 We have our Ongoing Notification, so now let's create an Ongoing Activity.

 Search for "

-TODO: Add Ongoing Activity variable" and replace the "
+TODO: Create an Ongoing Activity" and replace the "

 // SKIP TODO FOR REVIEW STEP" line with the code below.